 February 2010.
 “Evanston in Postcards.”
 Mimi Peterson.

 January 2010.
 “Transforming the Traditional.”
-Speaker: Stuart Cohen and Julie Hacker.
+Speakers: Stuart Cohen and Julie Hacker.

 November 2009.
 “Evanston Fashions.”
 Speaker: Janet C. Messmer